hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 == Changelog ==

+= 4.2.1 =
+* Fixed message layout on the General and Integrations pages.

 = 4.2.0 =
 * The minimum required WordPress version is now 5.3.
 * Added support for Multisite Network Admin synced with network-wide plugin options.